ng-Classic/ng-classic/aio/content/guide/doc-prepare-to-edit.md

 ## Install the required software

-To edit, build, and test Angular Classicdocumentation on your local computer, you need the following software.
+To edit, build, and test Angular Classic documentation on your local computer, you need the following software.
 The instructions in this section assume that you are using the software in this list to complete the tasks.

 Some software in this list, such as the integrated development environment \(IDE\), can be substituted with similar software.